Motion for Summary Judgment Example

 Dr. Leo Jamison

-Dr. Jamison clearly stated that he has no criticisms of Wendy White and does not consider himself a nursing expert.
+Dr. Jamison clearly stated that he does not criticize Wendy White and does not consider himself a nursing expert.

 Question: “Do you have any criticism of Wendy White?”